 Kristina suffers from scurvy.
-Karl Oskar cannot have sex with his sickly wife and feels ashamed when his thoughts turn toward Ulrika.
+Karl Oskar cannot have sex with his sickly wife and feels ashamed that his thoughts turn toward Ulrika.

 Kristina begins to hemorrhage.
 Suspense grows as to whether or not she will live.
 Karl Oskar sits over her through the night, tormented.

 Kristina pulls through.
 Inga-Lena dies instead, exhausted from doing her husband's work.

 After more than 2 months, the Charlotta sails into New York Harbor.
 Sight of the green earth revives the group.
 Karl Oskar is thinking of a place at the upper end of the Mississippi River called Minnesota.

 From Manhattan, it is 1500 miles to Minnesota.
 Before departing, Karl Oskar feeds his family, and Robert and Arvid walk the length of Broadway, amazed by what they see.
 The group travels up the Hudson River by steamboat, from Albany to Buffalo by train & across the Great Lakes.
 They are now immigrants rather than emigrants.